bcongdon/bpy_lambda/README.md

 ### AWS Lambda Layer

 AWS Lambda has limits on package size.
 It is better to package this module as a layer for AWS Lambda.
-The script `./lambda_layer.sh` will create `bpy_lambda_layer.zip`, which can be used to create a new AWS Lambda Layer.
+After having run `./build.sh`, the script `./lambda_layer.sh` can be run to create `bpy_lambda_layer.zip`, which can be used to create a new AWS Lambda Layer.

 ## Contribution / Building from Source